workfloworchestrator/orchestrator-core/docs/architecture/application/cli.md

 Products can be described in a YAML configuration file which makes it easy to generate product and product block domain models, and skeleton workflows and unit tests.
-Note that this is a one time thing, the generate commands do not support updating existing products, product-blocks, workflows and migrations.
+Note that this is a one time thing, the generate commands do not support updating existing products, product-blocks, workflows and migrations, in this case have a look at the `db migrate-domain-models` and `db migrate-workflows` commands.
 But it does however help in defining new products with stakeholders, will generate code that conforms to current workfloworchestrator coding BCP, and will actually run (although limited in functionality of course).